If you don't take care of workout supplementation, you might as well not train. Here's how to get it right.

-Let me put it to you this way: when you consume certain nutrients is as important as what nutrients you choose to ingest in terms of, well, just about everything including muscle size, body comp, recovery, performance, and strength.
+When you consume certain nutrients is as important as what nutrients you consume in terms of everything from muscle size, body comp, recovery, performance, and strength.

-T Nation has talked about it for years and even coined the term, The Third Law, which explains that to get the greatest gains from training, you need to consume the precise compounds to fully fuel, reload, and rebuild muscle.
-But this can only be done immediately prior to, during, and immediately after training.
-This time period is sometimes referred to as peri-workout, meaning all around the training period.
-It's the backbone of our supplement philosophy.
+T Nation has talked about it for years: To get the greatest gains from training, you need to consume the precise compounds to fully fuel, reload, and rebuild muscle.
+This is best done immediately prior to, during, and immediately after training – peri-workout.

-There's been an enormous amount of corroborating research on the subject and numerous articles and books have given a passing nod to the concept, but few have actually explained what happens when you consume a certain combination of nutrients at very specific times before, during, and after training.
+There's an enormous amount of research on workout nutrition, and you can find articles and books giving a passing nod to the concept.
+But few have actually explained what happens when you consume a certain combination of nutrients before, during, and after training.

 If they did, then maybe more people would get it, and there'd be a whole new era of weight training where people were actually making significant and steadfast progress.

-In short, if you're not following the rules of peri-workout supplementation now, you absolutely will by the time you finish this article – assuming of course you live in a universe that abides by logic.
+If you're not using supplementation now, you'll want to by the time you finish this article – assuming your thinking abides by logic.